Tangent5969/Sorting/README.md

 The tool was inspired by Timo Bingmann's own 'Sound of Sorting' application.
 https://panthema.net/2013/sound-of-sorting/

+To get started, either download the latest release or see **Build Instructions** to build the program yourself.

 ## Features

 * 15 different sorting algorithms.